|Application Procedure||Design Immersion Days (DID)|

 Finances for international students

 To ensure students from other countries will not have financial difficulties after they have begun their studies at SCI-Arc, the United States Citizenship and Immigration Service (USCIS) requires that international students certify that they have the necessary funds available to cover tuition and living expenses while studying the US.
 The I-20 will be issued when the completed certification form is submitted and the required tuition deposit is paid.
+Information regarding this process will be provided to all accepted international students along with their official acceptance documentation.

 For more information on preparing for your educational experience in the United States, including applying for a visa, meeting financial requirements, what to expect at the U.S. Consulate in your home country and more, visit educationusa.state.gov.